A heartfelt conversation on joy, faith, and knowing who you are.

 The hotel just opened, upstairs.
-It’s boutique hotel.
+It’s a boutique hotel.
 It’s called Relax Chattanooga.
 That is an extension of Good Fortune.
 It’s like a luxury retreat.
 It has big showers.
 It’s filled with all of our products.
 It sleeps up to 12.
 We’ve been hosting a lot of bachelorette parties, so they stay upstairs and then they come downstairs and have spa parties.
 That’s a ton of fun.

-We are also toying around with the idea of franchising, so that other women or people can open up their own Good Fortune franchise.
+We are also toying around with the idea of franchising so that other women or people can open up their own Good Fortune franchise.

 Final question: Do you have anything else to add or that you would like to tell my readers?

 I think if you’re making a product that personally serves your life, then other people are going to be drawn to it.
 A lot of people will say, why don’t you make this or why don’t you make that?
-Really, I just make products for me and then I sell them and everybody else likes them.
+Really, I just make products for myself, and then I sell them and everybody else likes them.